approov/quickstart-flutter-httpclient/SHAPES-EXAMPLE.md

 $ approov registration -add build/app/outputs/flutter-apk/app-debug.apk
 ```

-For iOS: It is necessary to build an app archive (.ipa extension) and export it to a convenient location, for example the `quickstart-flutter-httpclient` directory.
-Install the app's .ipa on the device in order to ensure that the installed version and the registered version are the same.
-Assuming you have built an app archive, signed it and exported it to `quickstart-flutter-httpclient/Runner\ 2021-02-04\ 14-27-30/ApproovHttpClient_example.ipa`, the registration command is:
+For iOS it is necessary to explicitly build an `.ipa` using the command `flutter build ipa`.
+This will provide the path of the `.ipa` that you can then register, e.g:

 ```
-$ approov registration -add ../../Runner\ 2021-02-04\ 14-27-30/ApproovHttpClient_example.ipa
+$ approov registration -add build/ios/ipa/ApproovHttpClient_example.ipa
 ```

+> **IMPORTANT:** The registration takes about 30 seconds to propagate across the Approov Cloud Infrastructure, therefore don't try to run the app again before this time has elapsed.

 ## RUN THE SHAPES APP WITH APPROOV

-Wait for the registration to propagate to the Approov service.
-This can take up to 30 seconds.

-Then restart the application on your device to flush out any bad tokens, tap _Shape_ and you should see one of four possible shapes:
+Restart the application on your device to flush out any bad tokens, tap _Shape_ and you should see one of four possible shapes:

 <a>
     <img src="readme-images/flutter-shape-triangle.png" width="256" title="Triangle">